Ulflander/Noode.js/README.md

 A javascript class-based system with inheritance and events handling for Node.js.

+Event system is a little more complex than node one.
+Events are noode.Event object instances.

 Documentation available at http://www.aenoa-systems.com/docs/noode/

-Based on John Resig Simple JavaScript Inheritance: http://ejohn.org/blog/simple-javascript-inheritance/
+Based on John Resig Simple JavaScript Inheritance: http://ejohn.org/blog/simple-javascript-inheritance/ for the base Class

 Both John Resig work and Noode.js part are MIT licensed.